micahcowan/bobbin/README.md

 ## User Interfaces (--iface)

+### The "tty" interface

+The `tty` interface is used by default when you start **bobbin** on the command-line&mdash;unless standard input is being redirected from a file or pipe (or is otherwise not connected to a terminal).
+It provides a display of the actual emulated machine's screen contents, inside your terminal, using the standard Unix **curses** (or **ncurses**) library.

+To exit the interface, type Ctrl-C twice in succession (a single Ctrl-C will be passed through to the emulated Apple; it typically has the effect of `BREAK`ing a running BASIC program.
+We recognize that it is very easy to accidentally type Ctrl-C a second time after having done so once; in the very nearfuture it's expected that the second Ctrl-C will enter the debugger (described below), or else a more lightweight interface.
+(The `tty` interface is still under very active development, even relative to the rest of the emulator.)

+The `tty` is a few steps closer to "realistic" than the strictly line-oriented `simple` interface, and is adequate for most strictly-textual software that runs on 8-bit Apple machines.
+However, there are important drawbacks and caveats:

+ - In 40-column mode, the screen has a strange aspect-ratio on most terminals.
+This is because typical terminal emulators use fonts that look good at 80 columns by 25 lines, and so are half the width needed to make 40 columns look "full".
+ - Only ASCII (and Unicode) characters are available.
+This means that the various "mousetext" characters available from the Apple \]\[e and onwards, are not available for display on a Unix terminal.
+Actually, Unicode *does* include the Apple mousetext characters as part of the standard, but as of now they are not widely implemented, so no attempt is currently being made for **bobbin** to use them at the terminal interface.
+ - Even after Apple \]\[e emulation is supported, this interface (as well as the `simple` one) will remain unable to support the often-important "any key" functionality of the keyboard strobe software switch.
+The reason being that Unix-style terminals do not have commonly have a way to detect if a key is currently being pressed, so we don't have this information to pass along to the Apple \]\[e.
+Therefore, if a piece of software (usually a game), perhaps after detecting that it's running in an "Apple \]\[e", depends on this functionality, it will not behave correctly under the `tty` interface.

 ### The "simple" interface

 The `simple` interface is accessed via the `--iface simple` (or just `--simple`) option, and also is the default when standard input is not from the terminal (e.g., file or pipe).
 It provides a line-oriented interface, and is largely similar to the experience of using an Apple \]\[ over a serial connection: cursor position is ignored, and characters are printed sequentially.
 The cursor may be backed up if the user, or the emulated program, types a backspace character, but the cursor will never travel upwards on the screen.